varigence/docs/bimlflex/release-notes/new-features-2021.1.md

 ### Added Support for Salesforce Connector

-BimlFlex now supports Salesforce (SFDC) as a source connection or as a dataset.
+BimlFlex now supports Salesforce (SFDC) as a 'Source' connection or dataset.
 Additional metadata samples have also been added for either Azure Data Factory or SSIS solutions.

 More information on importing Salesforce metadata here: [Connecting to a Salesforce REST API](xref:source-salesforce-rest-api)

 ### Added Support for Azure PostgreSQL Connector

-BimlFlex now supports on-premises and Azure PostgreSQL as a source connection.
+BimlFlex now supports on-premises and Azure PostgreSQL as a 'Source' connection.
 Azure PostgreSQL Linked Service is now deployable, as well as SSIS component connection using Intellisoft PostgreSQL OLEDB.
-Querying views, indexes, and column metadata can be performed through 'Generate SQL' command.
+Querying views, indexes, and column metadata can be performed through the 'Generate SQL' command.

 ### User Interface Improvements for all BimlFlex Visual Editors